morungos/morungos.github.io/_drafts/2022-01-22-artificial-intelligence.md

 Beck's thesis also accounts for the transformation of the Big Science approach, from orthogonal to capital in the first half of the 20th Century, to aligned with it today.
 So, I'd argue: no, this is not simply capitalism.
-If it is anything, it is late modernity, which *also* is transforming capitalism.
+If it is anything, it is late modernity, which is *also* transforming capitalism (not in a good way).
 The causes run deeper.
-It's not simply a case of artificial intelligence, to borrow from John Wyndham, being "too contaminated by capital to keep afloat".
+It's not simply a case of modern artificial intelligence, to borrow from John Wyndham, being "too contaminated by capital to keep afloat".

 But that is not to belittle the problem.
 There *is* a problem, a big one.